emartineznunez/emartineznunez.github.io/aboutme.md

 e-mail: [emilio.nunez@usc.gal](mailto:emilio.nunez@usc.gal)

 My research is focussed on the development of theoretical models to study chemical reactions.
 See [research](https://emartineznunez.github.io/research/) for details.
-Over the last years I've been involved in the Automated discovery of reaction Mechanisms and Kinetics: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin)
+Over the last years, I've been involved in the Automated discovery of reaction Mechanisms and Kinetics: [AutoMeKin](https://github.com/emartineznunez/AutoMeKin)

 Discussing my research $\scriptstyle{(}$in Spanish and English$\scriptstyle{)}$: